akiryk/udacity_projects/README.md

-# This is where I'll store my coursework for Udacity
+# Udacity Front End Dev Nanodegree Program

 ###First Project
 The first project is simply an "about me" page.

-###Second Project
-Not done yet...
+Find my work in FE Nanodegree Project 0.